LANNOVA/Smart-Plant-Monitoring-System-using-ESP8266-/README.md

 - If you encounter any issues, double-check the wiring connections and ensure that the libraries are properly installed.
 - Make sure the Wi-Fi network credentials and server/cloud endpoint are correct.
-- Refer to the comments in the code for more information and troubleshooting tips.

 ## Credits